Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Preliminaries

-In this section, we define the objective of our attacks.
-We first formalize the attack models and provide the formal definition of the proposed model extraction attacks.
-Then, we introduce the architecture of these target models which is prevalently used to evaluate the attacks in GNNs.
-Our attacks under these typical scenarios can also be extended to the models with other tasks.
+In this section, we review a typical task of GNNs, and then proceed with the architecture of the target models, which is prevalently used to evaluate the attacks in GNNs.
+Our attacks under these typical scenarios can also be extended to the GNN models with other architectures.